^

 Implement an Inventory Management System

 The fundamental function of a warehouse is to store inventory.
-As inventory in any business is one of the essential assets, managing them as effectively as possible is critical.
+As inventory in any business is one of the essential assets, managing it as effectively as possible is critical.
 When you implement an Inventory Management System, you automatically gain control and visibility of how your inventory is stored in the warehouse.
 One of the most vital tasks of inventory management is performing cycle counts.
-When you have automated your warehouse, you systematically use RFID barcode scanners to perform cycle counts.
+When you have automated your warehouse, you can systematically use RFID barcode scanners to perform cycle counts.

 An article to learn more about Inventory Optimization.